gap777/automatic_namespaces/README.md

 hundreds) of packs.
 That's a lot of "namespace" directories that aren't adding a lot of value.
 You already know the namespace of those classes in a strongly namespaced pack -- it's the pack name -- can Zeitwerk know it, too?

-This gem patches the Rails 7 autoloader so that most subdirectories under your strongly namespaced component's `app` directory are automatically associated with the namespace.
+This gem configures the Rails 7 autoloader so that most subdirectories under your strongly namespaced component's `app` directory are automatically associated with the namespace.

 ## Installation